Qualytics/userguide/docs/checks/manage-checks.md

 **Step 1:** Click on the active check that you want to move to the draft state.

-For Demonstration purpose, we have selected the **"Time Distribution Size"** check.
+For Demonstration purpose, we have selected the **"Between"** check.

 ![checks-list](../assets/checks/manage-checks/checks-list-light-18.png#only-light)
 ![checks-list](../assets/checks/manage-checks/checks-list-dark-18.png#only-dark)